ktannehill/ktannehill/README.md

 - 👀 I’m interested in plants && delicious recipes
 - 🌱 I’m currently learning DSAs
 - 💞️ I’m looking to collaborate on full-stack projects
-- 📖 I'm currently reading The Wise Man's Fear
+- 📖 I'm currently reading A Court of Silver Flames
 - 🎮 I'm currently playing Animal Crossing
 - 🛫 I'm hoping to travel to Iceland
 <!-- - 📫 How to reach me ...-->